stegiopast/wf-nanoribolyzer/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/stegiopast/wf-nanoribolyzer?include_prereleases) ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/stegiopast/wf-nanoribolyzer/total)

 ## Abstract
-NanoRibolyzer is an Epi2Me compatible tool to analyse ribosomal RNA biogenesis pathway at single nucleotide resolution.
+NanoRibolyzer is an Epi2Me-compatible tool to analyze ribosomal RNA biogenesis pathway at single nucleotide resolution.
-Nanoribolyzer aligns reads to the human RNA45SN1 of hg38.
+NanoRibolyzer aligns reads to the human RNA45SN1 of hg38.
 A template based read association approach allows for quantification of known ribosomal intermediates.
-Several template free clustering approaches can are integrated to detect and study unknown ribosomal RNA intermediates.
+Several template free clustering approaches are integrated to detect and study unknown ribosomal RNA intermediates.
-In addition to the template association NanoRibolyzer performs polyA tail estimation, finds abundant cut sites, extracts 5' terminal base sequences for motif analysis and detects the relativa abundance of specific RNA modifications.
-Outputs of NanoRibolyzer can be used to disect specific subpopulations of ribosomal RNA reads and asses characteristic properties
-on a single nucleotide resolution level.
+In addition to the template association, NanoRibolyzer performs polyA tail estimation, finds abundant cut sites, extracts 5' terminal base sequences for motif analysis and detects the relativ abundance of specific RNA modifications.
+Outputs of NanoRibolyzer can be used to dissect specific subpopulations of ribosomal RNA reads and assess characteristic properties on a single nucleotide resolution level.

-## Userguide
+## User guide
-To use NanoRibolyzer [Epi2Me](https://labs.epi2me.io/downloads/),[Nextflow](https://www.nextflow.io/docs/latest/install.html) and [Docker](https://docs.docker.com/engine/install/) must be installed.
+To use NanoRibolyzer [Epi2Me](https://labs.epi2me.io/downloads/), [Nextflow](https://www.nextflow.io/docs/latest/install.html) and [Docker](https://docs.docker.com/engine/install/) must be installed.

-To download NanoRibolyzer open Epi2Me and navigate to Launch and press the button Import Workflow.
+To download NanoRibolyzer, open Epi2Me and navigate to Launch and press the button Import Workflow.
 A pop-up window will appear in which you should copy the following link: "https://github.com/stegiopast/wf-nanoribolyzer"
 Press download and the Workflow should be integrated in Epi2Me.
 On Windows we recommend to install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) and subsequently install Epi2Me, Nextflow and Docker within the command line.
 Also make sure to install the [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) on WSL.